backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/S3 Performance.md

 	- *Failures*: restart **uploading ONLY failed parts** (improves performance)
 	- We can use **Lifecycle Policy** to *automate old parts deletion* of unfinished upload after x days.
 	- We can *only use the CLI (`s3api`) or SDK*.

+> [!question]- While you're uploading *large files to an S3 bucket using Multi-part Upload*, there are a lot of *unfinished parts stored in the S3 bucket due to network issues*.
+You are not using the unfinished parts and they cost you money.
+What is the best approach to remove these unfinished parts?
+> Use an *S3 Lifecycle Policy* to automate old/unfinished parts deletion.

 ## Transfer Acceleration
 - **Increase transfer speed** by *sending the file to AWS edge location* and then sending the file to S3 bucket in the target region.